 Except for those students who have been legally transferred, each minor child seeking to enroll in this school district shall be a school district resident.
-All students shall register at the school they are assigned to attend. §§37-15-29 & 37-15-13 a.
-If the parent, legal guardian or custodia of such child was a legal resident of the state from which the child Is transferring.
+All students shall register at the school they are assigned to attend. §§37-15-29 & 37-15-13

-Subject to the provisions of MS Code §37-15-9, subsection (3), [see item 7 below] any child who transfers from an out-ofstate public or private school in which that state's law provides for a first grade or kindergarten enrollment date subsequent to September 1, shall be allowed to enroll in this school district at the same grade level as their prior out-of-state enrollment, if:
+Subject to the provisions of MS Code §37-15-9, subsection (3), [see item 7 below] any child who transfers from an out-of-state public or private school in which that state's law provides for a first grade or kindergarten enrollment date subsequent to September 1, shall be allowed to enroll in this school district at the same grade level as their prior out-of-state enrollment, if:

-b.
-The out-of-state school from which the child is transferring is duly accredited by that state's appropriate accrediting authority.

-c.
-Such child was legally enrolled in a public or private school for a minimum of four (4) weeks in the previous state; and d.
-The superintendent of schools of this school district has determined that the child was making satisfactory educational progress in the previous state. §37-15-9

-7. When any child applies for admission or enrollment in any public school in the state, the parent, guardian, or child, in the absence of an accompanying parent or guardian, shall indicate on the school registration form if the enrolling child has been expelled from any public or private school or is currently a party to an expulsion proceeding.
-If it is determined from the child's cumulative record or application for admission or enrollment that the child has been expelled, the school district may deny the student admission and enrollment until the superintendent of the school or his designee has reviewed the child's cumulative record and determined that the child has participated in successful rehabilitative efforts including, but not limited to, progress in an alternative school or similar program.
+- a.
+If the parent, legal guardian or custodian of such child was a legal resident of the state from which the child is transferring. - b.
+The out-of-state school from which the child is transferring is duly accredited by that state's appropriate accrediting authority. - c.
+Such child was legally enrolled in a public or private school for a minimum of four (4) weeks in the previous state; and - d.
+The superintendent of schools of this school district has determined that the child was making satisfactory educational progress in the previous state. §37-15-9 - 7.
+When any child applies for admission or enrollment in any public school in the state, the parent, guardian, or child, in the absence of an accompanying parent or guardian, shall indicate on the school registration form if the enrolling child has been expelled from any public or private school or is currently a party to an expulsion proceeding.
+If it is determined from the child's cumulative record or application for admission or enrollment that the child has been expelled, the school district may deny the student admission and enrollment until the superintendent of the school or designee has reviewed the child's cumulative record and determined that the child has participated in successful rehabilitative efforts including, but not limited to, progress in an alternative school or similar program.
 If the child is a party to an expulsion proceeding, the child may be admitted to a public school pending final disposition of the expulsion proceeding.
 If the expulsion proceeding results in the expulsion of the child, the public school may revoke such admission to school.
 If the child was expelled or is a party to an expulsion proceeding for an act involving violence, weapons, alcohol, illegal drugs, or other activity that may result in expulsion, the school district shall not be required to grant admission or enrollment to the child before one (1) calendar year after the date of the expulsion. §37-15-9 (3)

-8. No child shall be allowed to enroll in or attend any school without a valid immunization certificate. §37-15-1 Valid certificates include:

-a.
-Form 121 -- Certificate of Compliance

-b.
-Form 121-A -- Medical Exemption Certificate
+- 8. No child shall be allowed to enroll in or attend any school without a valid immunization certificate. §37-15-1Valid certificates include: - a.
+Form 121 -- Certificate of Compliance - b.
+Form 121-A -- Medical Exemption Certificate - c.

-c.
 Form 121-T -- Temporary Compliance Certificate